The 4 types of obesity according to the Mayo Clinic (and why it is important to categorize them for their treatment)

 Another important factor is that our body tends to metabolic adaptations that make weight loss difficult.

-For example, it is very common that, when starting a diet, the first thing the body does is release a hormone called ghrelin. ghrelin, for its acronym growth hormone-releasing peptide) that regulates the feeling of hunger.
+For example, it is very common that, when starting a diet, the first thing the body does is release a hormone called ghrelin (from the English ghrelin, for its acronym growth hormone-releasing peptide) that regulates the feeling of hunger.

 “Sustained weight loss with available treatments continues to be a challenge in clinical practice,” explains Acosta, who is also the director of the Precision Medicine in Obesity Program at Mayo.